Heading to Carlsbad Caverns National Park? We’re sharing the best things to do if you have one day at Carlsbad Caverns!

 Take a guided tour into the caverns

-One thing we did not have a chance to do, but would love to do next time is to go on a Ranger Guided Tour!
+One thing we did not have a chance to do during our one day at Carlsbad Caverns, but would love to do next time is to go on a Ranger Guided Tour!
 The park has guided tours into 5 different caverns: King’s Palace, Left Hand Tunnel, Lower Cave, Hall of the White Giant, and Slaughter Canyon Cave.
 The tour schedules for each of these vary, as well as the rules to enter, such as footwear requirements.

 The tours range in length, from 1.5 hours to 5.5 hours and vary in how strenuous they can be.
 For example, some tours, like Hall of the White Giant, require you to crawl into tight spaces and wear helmets.
 If you click the hyperlinked named above, you can see all of the details for each tour!